HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Adds a simple, configurable request call back form to WordPress.
-Visitors can request a call back by providing their name and number via lightbox (or embedded form), which is then sent to the site owner via email.
+Visitors can request a call back by providing their name and number via lightbox or embedded form, which is then sent to the site owner via email.

 == Description ==